p3g-18/p3g-18/README.md

 illustration of web developer with laptop

 What I'm doing now
- I’m currently working on blog site using appwrite for backend and react for frontend
+ I’m currently working on a freelance project